 Description of dance:

 “The step is different from that of most other Indian dances, but very simple, the dancers moving from left to right, following the course of the sun, advancing the left foot and following it with the right, hardly lifting the feet from the ground.
 For this reason it is called by the Shoshoni the “dragging dance.”
-All the songs are adapted to the simple measure of the dance step.” —The Ghost Dance Religion and The Sioux Outbreak of 1890 by James Mooney.
+All the songs are adapted to the simple measure of the dance step.” —The Ghost Dance Religion and The Sioux Outbreak of 1890by James Mooney.

 The religion was first practiced by Nevada Paiutes in 1889.
-Many variations and interpretations grew from Wovoka’s prophecy and, like all religions, different tribes infused their own beliefs into the Wovoka’s teachings.
+Many variations and interpretations grew from Wovoka’s prophecy.
+And, like all religions, different tribes infused their own beliefs into the Wovoka’s teachings.
 It spread rapidly, and in a year’s time, it became accepted by Native Americans throughout much of the Western United States as a common practice and a way for The People to regain their power and pride.

 Tribe after tribe embraced the shuffling dance and its songs, until the evolving message became a scenario in which their dead ancestors would return, restore the buffalo, and chase the white man back into the oceans from “whence” they came.
 Some of the tribes believed that if their people danced the old dance…